GamerBene19/BFS-Simulators/Randoom Access Machine/README.md

 ## Program input

-The program excepts a `program.txt` file located in the same directory as itself.
+By default `RAM.py` excepts a `program.txt` file located in the same directory as itself.
 That program has to consist of [supported commands](#supported-commands) each in its own line.
-If a unknown string is encountered the program exits and prints the line-number (0-indexed) that caused it to exit.
+If a unknown string is encountered the program exits and prints the line-number that caused it to exit.
-Empty lines and lines starting with `//` or `#` are skipped (but you still have to set your `GOTO`s correctly (as if the lines were filled with normal code))
+Empty lines and lines starting with either `//` or `#` are skipped.

+> You still have to set your `GOTO`s correctly (as if the lines were filled with normal code)!

+## Arguments

+You can use `python3.8 RAM.py -h` see what arguments you can specify and what they do.

 ## Supported Commands

 As introduced in our course the RAM supports the following commands:

 > Despite the look of the command, the `IF` operation only ever compares to c(0).
-E.g. `IF C1 = 0 GOTO 0` is not considered valid
+E.g. `IF C1 = 0 GOTO 0` is not considered a valid command

 | Command            | Action               | Counter                                    | Description                                                                                                  |
 | ------------------ | -------------------- | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------ |